 Buprenorphine is both a partial opioid agonist and an opioid antagonist.
-This means that it both blocks and activates the opioid receptors.
-This is what gives buprenorphine its unique properties and why it is both safe and effective in treating substance abuse with opiates and opioids.
+The medication both blocks and activates the opioid receptors.
+The simultaneous blocking and activating of opioid receptors are what give buprenorphine its unique properties and why it is both safe and effective in treating substance abuse with opiates and opioids.

 Why don’t the drug companies make a methadone and naloxone combination?

-Since naloxone would be included as an abuse deterrent, it would not be that useful since there is little opportunity for methadone abuse, since the patients are being watched while they take each daily dose.
+Since naloxone would be included as an abuse-deterrent, it would not be that useful since there is little opportunity for methadone abuse, since the patients are being watched while they take each daily dose.
 Still, we very well may see a methadone-naloxone combination drug in the near future.